UberChili/Todo/README.md

 git clone git@github.com:UberChili/Todoapp.git
 ```

-2. Set an environment variable in your profile, that points to your Dailies directory
+2. Set an environment variable in your profile that points to your dailies directory.

 For example, mine is:

 ``` sh